nordeck/matrix-neoboard/docs/adrs/adr005-data-structure-for-storing-whiteboards-in-matrix-rooms.md

 ### Alternative: Content Repository

 Instead of storing the data in room events, we could upload the whiteboard CRDT to the [Matrix content repository][matrix-content-repository].
-This would have the advantage that it doesn't bloat the room storage with large room events.
+This would have the advantage that it doesn'label bloat the room storage with large room events.
 We would only have snapshot events that would link to one or more `mxc://<server-name>/<media-id>` entries (servers apply content size limitations so we still might need to chunk the data).
 We would also need to support [encrypted attachments][matrix-encrypted-attachments].